secretary-DFs/DF-Documents/althing-2018/motions.md

 ### Motion 2 (Vote of No Confidence Reasonings) ###

+This Althing creates a requirement that the proposer of a Vote of No Confidence, in either Committee or Non-Committee roles, must submit a formal statement of reasoning, to be sent to the person being voted on and DF Committee, alongside their call for the vote.

+The Constitution shall be amended as follows:

-This Althing appends section B.1.5.2.1 of the constitution with:
+Append section B.1.5.2.1 of the constitution with:

 "Whoever submits the call for a vote of no confidence in a committee role must provide a written statement of reasoning for this decision.
 This statement will be sent to the committee role in question when they are informed that someone has requested a vote of no confidence in them, and the other members of committee when they are informed about the call."

-This Althing also appends section B.3.5.2.1 of the constitution with:
+Appends section B.3.5.2.1 of the constitution with:

 "Whoever submits the call for a vote of no confidence must provide a written statement of reasoning for this decision.
 This statement will be sent to the role in question when they are informed that someone has requested a vote of no confidence in them, and DF Committee when they are informed about the call."